meslubi2021/com.volkswagen.techchallenge/README.md

 ### Future work (ideas)
 Angular web showing the robots in real time
-Add DGS GraphQL
+Add some REST DGS GraphQL
-Go for CQRS, add an event bus and explore the possibility of using Axon or other similar framework for event architecture.
+Go for CQRS, add an event bus (Kafka!?) and explore the possibility of using Axon or other similar framework for event architecture.
 Change MetricPublisher by something more useful like Datadog or similar